pnlbwh/CNN-Diffusion-MRIBrain-Segmentation/docs/README.md

   But it does not work anymore.
 * The [GPU environment](../archive/environment_gpu.yml) works fine on older GPUs.
   But in 2023, it did not produce a valid mask on modern GPUs e.g. NVIDIA RTX 4000, A6000, A100.
-* So now in 2024, we recommend the below step-by-step instructions to build an environment that successfully generates valid masks on both GPU and CPU devices.

 </details>

+In 2024, we recommend the below step-by-step instructions to build an environment that successfully generated valid masks on both GPU and CPU devices.

 ## 2. Conda environment